 Augmentative And Alternative Communication Journal

-Nov 27, 2025 · 11 min read
+11 min read

 Main Subheading

 The Augmentative and Alternative Communication (AAC) Journal is a peer-reviewed publication dedicated to advancing the field of AAC.
-Published quarterly, it serves as a platform for disseminating cutting-edge research, innovative clinical practices, and insightful perspectives on the use of AAC across diverse populations and settings.
+Published quarterly, it serves as a platform for disseminating up-to-date research, innovative clinical practices, and insightful perspectives on the use of AAC across diverse populations and settings.
 Its target audience encompasses a wide range of professionals, including speech-language pathologists, occupational therapists, educators, rehabilitation specialists, engineers, and researchers, as well as individuals who use AAC and their families.

 The journal's primary aim is to promote evidence-based practices in AAC by providing a forum for rigorous scientific inquiry and the exchange of practical knowledge.
-It achieves this by publishing original research articles, systematic reviews, meta-analyses, clinical case studies, and position papers that address a wide array of topics related to AAC.
+Worth adding: it achieves this by publishing original research articles, systematic reviews, meta-analyses, clinical case studies, and position papers that address a wide array of topics related to AAC.
 These topics encompass assessment, intervention, technology development, policy issues, and ethical considerations, all with the overarching goal of enhancing the communication abilities and overall quality of life for individuals with complex communication needs.

 Comprehensive Overview